-Project Angel Food’s kitchen is 80% volunteer-driven, and even one day of volunteering can make a world of difference to our most vulnerable neighbors.
-Since 1989, we've delivered over 12 million meals to more than 22,000 critically ill people.
+Volunteers help to accomplish Project Angel Food’s mission in a variety of ways.
+Even one day, or a few hours, of volunteering can make a world of difference to our most vulnerable neighbors.
+Since 1989, we've delivered over 15 million meals to more than 22,000 critically ill people.
 Our volunteers not only help with preparing meals and delivering them, and also folding and stuffing letters, beading bracelets, and calling clients to see how they’re doing.

-Volunteers can sign up on their own, with a group of friends, family, or co-workers, and they can spend one day or many years in service to our community.
-We have some volunteers who started in high school or college, who have now been with us for 10, 15 and even 20 years, and are bringing their children with them now.
+Volunteers can sign up on their own, with a group of friends, family or co-workers.
+They can spend one day, or many years, in service to our community.
+We have some volunteers who started in high school or college and have now been with us for 10, 15 and even 20 years, and are bringing their children with them now.

 Volunteers are vital to the success of our fundraising events and present unique opportunities to engage with our supporters.
-From annual events like Bowling for Angels and Angel Awards, to bespoke chef’s dinners and private parties, volunteers help us secure much-needed resources for our mission in fun, social settings.
+From annual events like Bowling for Angels, Angel Awards, Lead with Love Telethon, to bespoke chef’s dinners and private parties, volunteers help us secure much-needed resources for our mission in fun, social settings.